 Water is critical to sustain life, agricultural production and preservation of natural ecosystems such as wetlands.
 Understanding the hydrologic cycle, soil-water interactions, and how anthropogenic activities influence water balance and quality is essential for sustainable water resource management.
 Wetland management generally involves activities that can be conducted within, and around wetlands, both natural and man-made (constructed), to protect, restore, manipulate, or provide for their functions and values.
 To reduce wetland losses, improve and preserve soil and water quality of wetlands requires knowledge on wetland biogeochemistry.
 Assessment of ecological indicators is critical to optimize management of wetland ecosystems.

-Core Courses Required - Choose Two Credits ODD FALL EVEN SPRING EVEN FALL ODD SPRING SWS 5050 Soils for Environmental Professionals 3 web web web web SWS 5246 Water Resource Sustainability 3 web SWS 5248 Wetlands & Water Quality 3 web web Elective Courses - Choose Two Credits ODD FALL EVEN SPRING EVEN FALL ODD SPRING SWS 5247 Hydric Soils 2 web web web web SWS 5247 Hydric Soils 2 Also Offered Summer A/B Break Week *on campus* SWS 5716C Environmental Pedology 4 web web SWS 6134 Soil Quality 3 web SWS 6448 Biogeochemistry of Wetlands 3 web web SWS 6932 Wetlands & Watershed Seminars 1 web web web web
+Core Courses Required - Choose Two Credits ODD FALL EVEN SPRING EVEN FALL ODD SPRING SWS 5050 Soils for Environmental Professionals 3 web web web web SWS 5246 Water Resource Sustainability 3 web SWS 5248 Wetlands & Water Quality 3 web web Elective Courses - Choose Two - Three (6 Credits Required) Credits ODD FALL EVEN SPRING EVEN FALL ODD SPRING SWS 5247 Hydric Soils 2 web web SWS 5247 Hydric Soils 2 Also Offered Summer A/B Break Week *on campus* SWS 5716C Environmental Pedology 4 web web SWS 6134 Soil Quality 3 web SWS 6448 Biogeochemistry of Wetlands and Aquatic Systems 3 web web SWS 6932 Wetlands & Watershed Seminars 1 web web web web

 About The Programs